EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/recommended-hardware.rst

     * **Raspberry 4** (model B 8GB)
     * **MicroSD Card** (16 GB Class 10 minimum)
-    * **1 TB SSD** USB 3.0 disk or an SSD with an USB to SATA case (see :doc:`Storage </user-guide/storage>` section).
+    * **1 TB SSD minimum** USB 3.0 disk or an SSD with an USB to SATA case (see :doc:`Storage </user-guide/storage>` section).
     * **Power supply**
     * **Ethernet cable**
     * **Port forwarding** (see clients for further info)
     * **A case with heatsink and fan**
     * USB keyboard, Monitor and HDMI cable (micro-HDMI) (Optional)

-So, as you can see, the key components are the SDD and RAM.
-In general, you are good with 8 GB and 1 TB of SSD disk.
+So, as you can see, the key components are the SDD disk and the RAM memory.
+Try to buy an 8 GB model and a decent SSD.

 .. note::
-  For running an Ethereum 2.0 node you need 32 ETH
+  For running an Ethereum 2.0 validator you need 32 ETH